oncomouse/rake-and-pandoc/Readme.md

 ### Writing Related Articles

-If you are planning on developing articles from chapters of your book, these can be stored in a directory
+If you are planning on developing articles from chapters of your book, these can be stored in a directory called `articles/`. **The file names must not contain spaces**, given how Rake compiles these articles.
+See "Compiling Stand-alone Articles" below for information about how to compile these.

+### Adding Footnotes

+If you like, you can keep footnotes in a separate file.

+For chapters, this Rakefile looks in `chapters/notes` for files that start with the same numbers as the chapter file being compiled.
+So for a file named `01-introduction.md`, Rake will look for a file in `notes/` named `01-notes.md`.

+For articles, this Rakefile looks in `articles/notes` for files that start with the same file name as the article file being compiled and end with the phrase `-notes`.
+So for a file named `article.md`, Rake will look for a file in `notes/` named `article-notes.md`.

 ## Writing Your Book